 In addition, our members who run care homes, and have therefore been able to access testing for staff without symptoms, have started to report substantial numbers of positive test results even among asymptomatic staff.
 Because of this we have been making the case to government testing of asymptomatic people should be expanded to include frontline workers in supported housing settings.

-The details of how this will be rolled out are still being finalised and we will make the case to government that the DHSC and local public health directors should consider the full range of supported housing services when deciding which schemes to prioritise for testing, including short-term complex needs services with shared facilities, as well as long-term schemes for older and disabled people.
+We are making the case to government that the DHSC and local public health directors should consider the full range of supported housing services when deciding which schemes to prioritise for testing, including short-term complex needs services with shared facilities, as well as long-term schemes for older and disabled people.

-The government published new guidance on 27 May 2020 about how its ‘Test and Trace’ service will operate, including guidance for employers on how to support workers who have to self-isolate.
+The government published guidance on 27 May 2020 about how its ‘Test and Trace’ service would operate, including guidance for employers on how to support workers who have to self-isolate.

 This guidance does not include healthcare workers and others working in health and social care settings, who should follow separate guidance on when to self-isolate and when to return to work.

 We know that some supported housing members are concerned about the potential impact of the Test and Trace system on their services.
 Especially the disruption that could be caused if one team member's test result shows they have coronavirus and they have been in contact with other team members running an essential service.

 Contact tracers should be following up with people who are ‘close contacts’ of someone who has tested positive for coronavirus, meaning someone who:

 MHCLG has advised that the best approach is to minimise the risk of infection by ensuring PPE is used appropriately and face masks worn where contact is likely to happen.
 You should also minimise opportunities for contact across wider teams, for example reducing staff working across sites where possible and minimising the number of staff each worker has contact with.

 MHCLG recommend that supported housing providers should review services and operating practices regularly to reduce the risk of spreading the infection through measures such as: